RongMu00/louds-trie/README.md

 # louds-trie

-Merged two LOUDS-based tries by level to optimize the spatial efficiency, based on the LOUDS-trie implementation example (C++) from
+Merged two LOUDS-based tries by level to optimize the spatial efficiency, based on the LOUDS-trie implementation example (C++): https://github.com/s-yata/louds-trie

 ## Results